MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-upgrade-v1-to-v2-overview.md

 |`archVersion := NAVAPP.GetArchiveVersion()`|Gets the version of the archived data from the old extension.|
 |`NAVAPP.RestoreArchiveData(70000000)`|Restores the data from the archive of table 70000000.|

-Using this existing API, you can easily restore/move all of your data from the old V1 extension into the new V2 by running an upgrade.
+By using this existing API, you can easily restore or move all of your data from the old V1 extension into the new V2 by running an upgrade.
 For example, a simple upgrade codeunit for restoring the V1 extension data for extension table `70000000` could be:

 ```
 codeunit 70000001 MyExtensionUpgrade